Careers in Recycling

 “Choose a job you love, and you will never have to work a day in your life.”
 Confucius

 It has been my pleasure to work in the recycling industry for over four decades.
-In looking back, I thought taking a job buying metal for a scrap company would be a steppingstone to something greater.
+In looking back, I thought taking a job as a buyer for a metal recyclables company would be a stepping stone to something greater.
 And here I am, 40 plus years later and greater than ever.

 Stud Turkel’s book Working, tells the history of Americans discussing their jobs, the specific responsibilities involved, and the meaning derived from their work.
 If there is an absence of meaning in what we do, the days and weeks drag on and enthusiasm is non-existent.
 A Gallup poll states that 95% of workers dislike their jobs.
 I feel fortunate to be in the 5% who are engaged in their work.
 The key is to identify an industry that aligns with your values and then find a position within that industry.
 Recycling, for example, offers positions like truck drivers, heavy equipment operators, yard workers, sales professionals, accountants, environmental engineers, lawyers, human resources and the list goes on.